-As Homeless Health Project Manager at the Queen’s Nursing Institute, David runs learning and networking events, writes publications and conducts policy research in the field of healthcare for the homeless.
+As Homeless Health Programme Manager at the Queen’s Nursing Institute, David runs learning and networking events, writes publications and conducts policy research in the field of healthcare for the homeless.

 David has been key to growing a national network of health professionals focused on improving healthcare for people who have some of the poorest health outcomes and highest needs for healthcare (the homeless, refugees, gypsies and travellers and sex workers).
 He has a passion to share knowledge, build awareness and educate to address the huge public health gap between people experiencing homelessness and people living in a stable home.